 This summer The Texas Collection is offering two teaching fellowships to encourage the use of the library’s collections in Baylor graduate and undergraduate curricula.

 Fellowships are open to full-time Baylor faculty members (which can include tenured and tenure-track faculty, regular lecturers, and senior lecturers) and/or graduate teaching assistants (teachers of record).
 Faculty and graduate teaching assistants who have previously used the collection to support their teaching in the past and wish to explore additional possibilities are encouraged to apply.
-Past recipients of teaching fellowships may reapply.
-Preference, however, will be given to first-time applicants.
+Past recipients of teaching fellowships who wish to explore additional possibilities are eligible to reapply.
+Preference, however, may be given to first-time applicants.

-To apply, candidates should send a curriculum vitae and a brief statement (not to exceed two pages) describing the course for which they intend to use the library's collections and the learning objectives they hope to achieve.
+To apply, candidates should send a curriculum vitae and a brief statement (not to exceed two pages) describing the course for which they intend to use the library’s collections and the learning objectives they hope to achieve.
 Applicants should also indicate when they will be available to complete the fellowship.
-Application materials should be sent by email to Amie Oliver, Associate Director of The Texas Collection, by April 6, 2018.
-Recipients will be notified by April 27, 2018.
+Application materials should be sent by email to Amie Oliver (Amie_Oliver@baylor.edu), Associate Director of The Texas Collection, by April 5, 2019.
+Recipients will be notified by April 26, 2019.

 Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by a committee.
 Recommendations will be sent to the Interim Dean of University Libraries who will make the final decision.